-Learn how to cook crispy and tender buttermilk fried turkey tenders with this recipe.
+Learn how to cook crispy and tender buttermilk fried turkey tenderloins.
 This is the best turkey cutlets recipe ever!
+I used wild turkey tenders, but you can use store-bought.

 Why You'll Love These Turkey Tenders

 She was there when we harvested the bird, and helped butcher it.
 Then she asked if we could “cook the little pieces” first.
 Those little pieces?
-The turkey breast tenders.
+The turkey tenderloins.

 Watch my YouTube video on How to Clean Your Turkey Breast Tenderloins.

 As a wild game chef, husband, and father, I'm always after more kid-friendly wild game recipes that other home cooks like you can share at the dinner table.
-And I promise you will absolutely love these tenders with a golden, crispy crust and a tender, juicy inside.
-Whether you’re cooking wild turkey breast tenders from a spring gobbler or you grabbed some turkey cutlets at the grocery store, this recipe for turkey tenders works every time.
+And I promise you will absolutely love cooking turkey breast tenders with a golden, crispy crust and a juicy inside.
+Whether you’re cooking wild turkey breast tenders from a spring gobbler or you grabbed some turkey cutlets at the grocery store, these directions for how to cook turkey tenderloins will help you feed your family tonight.

-Turkey tenders (also called turkey breast tenders or turkey tenderloins) are the long, narrow strips of meat that sit just under the turkey breast.
-They’re super lean, boneless, and cook up quickly — which makes them perfect for busy weeknight meals.
+Turkey tenderloins (also called turkey breast tenders or turkey tenders) are the long, narrow strips of meat that sit just under the turkey breast.
+They’re super lean, boneless, and cook up quickly - which makes them perfect for busy weeknight meals.

 And yes, if you're searching for how to cook turkey cutlets or turkey cutlets recipes, this method will work perfectly too.